This page explains how to compile the Mbed TLS cryptography library in the MinGW environment and the Windows command prompt.

-MinGW, the Minimalist GNU for Windows, allows you to compile most Posix (Linux, Unix, etc.) programs to run in Microsoft Windows.
+MinGW, Minimalist GNU for Windows, allows you to compile most Posix (Linux, Unix, and so on) programs to run on Microsoft Windows.

-mbed TLS itself can be easily compiled with the native Windows compiler.
-But if mbed TLS is used as part of a (for instance) Linux project that you would like to port to MinGW, you need to have a MinGW compiled version of mbed TLS.
+You can compile Mbed TLS in the native Windows compiler.
+However, if you use Mbed TLS as part of a Linux (or other) project that you would like to port to MinGW, you need a MinGW-compiled version of Mbed TLS.

 To set the path for each session you can start a command prompt and type:

-An important part of mbed TLS is that it is accompanied by a large set of unit tests (6000+ items).
-The test programs are generated by a Perl script.
-In order to build this part of mbed TLS we need a Perl environment.
-The easiest way to do this is by installing one of the binary distributions like ActiveState Perl or Strawberry Perl.
-Alternatively you could compile Perl from source in MinGW !
+Mbed TLS comes with a set of 6000+ unit tests.
+The test programs are generated by a Python script, and executed by a Perl script.
+In order to build this part of Mbed TLS, you need Python and Perl environments.
+Install Python and a binary distributions like ActiveState Perl or Strawberry Perl.
+Alternatively, you could compile Perl and Python from source in MinGW.

-If you choose not to install Perl, you will only be able to run a smaller set of tests.
+If you choose not to install one of these environments, you will have access only to a smaller set of tests.

-Now we are ready to build mbed TLS.
-Go back to the command window where you set the MinGW\bin path.
-Change directory into the c:\mingw\projects\mbedtls-x.y.z folder.
+Now we are ready to build Mbed TLS.
+Go back to the command window where you set the

 Alternatively, you can type

-mingw32-make WINDOWS=1 but then you will need to re-type
+mingw32-make CC=gcc WINDOWS=1, but you will need to re-type

 WINDOWS=1 with every single invocation of